linusnorton/ljn.io/_posts/2018-10-25-raptor-journey-planning-algorithm.md

 Microsoft's 2012 paper, [Round Based Public Transit Routing](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/01/raptor_alenex.pdf) introduces a new journey planning algorithm: the RoundbAsed
 Public Transit Optimized Router.
 Better known as Raptor.

-The algorithm has proven to be popular, being incorporated into [OpenTripPlanner](https://groups.google.com/d/msg/opentripplanner-dev/R8g9I1kId_4/mc8y0y1ZAwAJ) and other journey planners.
+The algorithm has proven to be popular, quickly being incorporated into [OpenTripPlanner](https://groups.google.com/d/msg/opentripplanner-dev/R8g9I1kId_4/mc8y0y1ZAwAJ) and other journey planners.
 It boasts good query times but most importantly, no pre-processing and pareto-optimal journeys out of the box.

 Raptor's multi-criteria nature means it solves the Earliest Arrival Problem (EAP) while also returning journeys with the minimum number of transfers or within a certain fare zone.